Hot Tub Sales Gimmicks - The Real Story

-Greetings!
 We here at Prestige Pools and Spas strive to be a source of information for all things swimming pool and hot tub related.
 As a part of the education process, we try to cut through information that is laced with nonsensical "buzzwords" and double-speak that can be confusing, misleading or downright false.
 Below are some of the features that tend to be the most over-sold aspects, or things that are purposefully vague, or somehow presented as they are differentiated between brands when there really are no differences at all...

 Ozonators have become commonplace in today's hot tub market.
 In its most basic form, the function of an ozonator is to produce an enriched form of oxygen (O3) that is injected into the water supply, killing organic matter (bacteria, algae, etc), reducing your overall need for sanitizing chemicals by about 20%.

 This is important as many salespeople will exaggerate the sanitizing capabilities of an ozonator in order to stress how easy their brand of spas are to maintain.
-Price and quality of your hot tub is irrelevant when it comes to water chemistry: You will need to learn it and their is no way around it.
+Price and quality of your hot tub is irrelevant when it comes to water chemistry: You will need to learn it and there is no way around it.
 We promise you that there is no ozone, special filtration system or gimmicks that will allow you to not have to balance your spa's water chemistry.

-Every hot tub will have a filtration system that uses polyester-based cartridges (similar to an air filter in a car) to help capture suspended impurities.
+Every hot tub will have a filtration system that uses polyester-based cartridges (like an air filter in a car) to help capture suspended impurities.
 The size, length, width and number will almost certainly vary between hot tub brands.
 It is true that there can be variations in a cartridge's ability to filter but in all there isn't too large of a difference to sway you to choose a tub based on its filtration system and technique.

 Consider: As noted above, water chemistry is the primary reason your water stays clean and clear.
 As with an ozonator, the filtration system can help with the cleanliness of your water.
 But it should never be positioned as the main reason your water stays clean and should never be presented that it will reduce the amount of sanitizers you'll have to use.